 Karijini National Park

-Karijini is a must do!
-As Western Australia’s second largest national park, filled with rugged land, ancient geological formations, mountains, gorges, waterfalls and watering holes.
+Karijini is a must do on your road trip from Broome to Perth!
+As Western Australia’s second largest national park, its filled with rugged landscape, ancient geological formations, mountains, gorges, waterfalls and watering holes.
 The park has an admission of about $12 AUD and there is also a visitor centre open from 9-4 pm daily.